 Internet banking is available, although some banks don't have English versions of their websites.

 Banking hours can vary but are generally from 9am to 3.30pm, Monday to Friday.
 Some banks are open from 9am to 12.30pm on Saturdays.

 Opening a bank account

 Expats moving to Taiwan have many sound banking institutions to choose from.
 Local banks that are popular with expats include CTBC Bank, Bank of Taiwan and Taichung Bank.
 Alternatively, expats can open an account at a local branch of a foreign bank such as HSBC, Barclays, Citibank or Standard Chartered.

 While many new arrivals use foreign banks in Taiwan, this may not always be possible as some employers insist on paying salaries directly into a Taiwanese bank account.

 In order to open a bank account in Taiwan, expats will need an Alien Resident Certificate (ARC).
 Other documents that may be required include a passport or other proof of identity, and proof of residence.
 A minimum deposit is also required when opening an account.

 ATMs and credit cards

 ATMs are widely available and operate on a 24-hour basis.
-Foreign credit or debit cards can usually be used to withdraw cash in Taiwan but will incur charges.
-Some only accept Taiwanese cards.
+While some ATMs only accept Taiwanese cards, foreign credit or debit cards can usually be used to withdraw cash in Taiwan but will incur charges.
 Even using a local card at an ATM operated by a different bank than one's own will incur charges.
 ATMs in Taiwan offer English menus and have the facilities for transferring money and paying bills.